-Occupational and Environmental Health Epidemiology (Prof J Wichmann) Module Content: Exposure Assessment, Health Risk Assessment, Environmental Epidemiology, Surveillance, Toxicology, Environmental Chemical Pollution This entire will appeal to those with an interest in more enidemials given environmental
+Occupational and En vironmental Health Epidemiology (Prof J Wichmann) Module Content: Exposure Assessment (10), Health Risk Assessment (10), Environmental Epidemiology (10), Disease Surveillance (5), Toxicology (5/10), Environmental Chemical Pollution and Health (5)

 This option will appeal to those with an interest in more epidemiological environmental research, as well as those interested in occupational hygiene/ environmental epidemiology.
 For those who have completed one of the BSc Hons degrees in Occupational Hygiene and Environmental Health and who would like to continue with a Master's degree that is epidemiological in nature, please contact Dr Nico Claassen for further advice about how to qualify for an alternative admission route using non-degree purposes studies (nico.claassen@up.ac.za).